-Notice is hereby given that the Annual Meeting of Shareholders of Ducommun Incorporated, a Delaware corporation (the "Corporation"), will be held at the Long Beach Hilton, 701 W. Ocean Blvd., Long Beach, California, on Wednesday, May 4, 2011, at the hour of 9:00 o'clock A.M. for the following purposes:
+Notice is hereby given that the Annual Meeting of Shareholders of Ducommun Incorporated, a Delaware corporation (the "Corporation"), will be held at the Long Beach Hilton, 701 W. Ocean Blvd., Long Beach, California, on Wednesday, May 2, 2012, at the hour of 9:00 o'clock A.M. for the following purposes:

-1. To elect two directors to serve for three-year terms ending in 2014.

-2. To provide an advisory vote on named executive officer compensation.

-3. To provide an advisory vote on the frequency of future advisory votes on named executive officer compensation.

-4. To ratify the selection of PricewaterhouseCoopers LLP as the Corporation's independent accountants for the Corporation's fiscal year ending December 31, 2011.

-5. To transact any other business that may properly be brought before the meeting or any adjournments or postponements thereof.
+- 1. To elect three directors to serve for three-year terms ending in 2015. - 2.
+To provide an advisory vote to approve named executive officer compensation. - 3.
+To ratify the selection of PricewaterhouseCoopers LLP as the Corporation's independent accountants for the Corporation's fiscal year ending December 31, 2012. - 4.
+To transact any other business that may properly be brought before the meeting or any adjournments or postponements thereof.

-March 14, 2011 has been established as the record date for the determination of shareholders entitled to notice of, and to vote at, the Annual Meeting.
+March 12, 2012 has been established as the record date for the determination of shareholders entitled to notice of, and to vote at, the Annual Meeting.
 All shareholders are cordially invited to attend the meeting in person.